elclanrs/jq-idealforms-old/README.md

 Must be at least 3 characters long, and must only contain letters.

 ####`username`
-Must be at between 4 and 32 characters long and start with a letter.
+Must be between 4 and 32 characters long and start with a letter.
 You may use letters, numbers, underscores, and one dot (.)

 ####`pass`
 Must be at least 6 characters long, and contain at least one number, one uppercase and one lowercase letter.